MontiCore/monticore/docs/BuildMontiCore.md

 * Serve locally: `mkdocs serve`
 * (optional) use Gradle to build the javadocs

-(A GitHub workflow deploys the website similarly.)
+(A GitHub workflow deploys the website similarly to GitHub pages.)

 ## Further Information